-Information is provided up to the end of September 2015, in line with current published statistics.
-We do hold the information you have requested for the period up to January 2016, but as it will not be published into the public domain until later this year, we are unable to provide it yet.
+The settlement scheme for primary carers did not open until 9 May 2019.
+We do hold the information you have requested for the period 9 May up to 21 June 2019, but as it will not be published into the public domain until later this year, we are unable to provide it yet.

-In relation to the information covering up to January 2016, I can confirm that the Home Office holds the information that you requested.
+In relation to the information covering May 2019 to date, I can confirm that the Home Office holds the information that you requested.
 However, after careful consideration we have decided that the information is exempt from disclosure under section 36(2)(c) of the Freedom of Information Act.
 This provides that information can be withheld where disclosure would prejudice the effective conduct of public affairs and the public interest falls in favour of applying the exemption.

-Arguments for and against disclosure in terms of the public interest, with the reasons for our conclusion, are set out below.
+Arguments for and against disclosure in terms of the public interest, with the reasons for our conclusion, are set out below in Annex 1.